 Our Mission Statement:

-To promote business prosperity and a healthy community by providing information, services and advocacy for its members.
+To promote business prosperity and a healthy community by providing information, resources, community planning, and advocacy for the Yankton Sioux Tribal members.

 The cities and communities that are on or near the Yankton Sioux reservation are the City of Wagner, City of Lake Andes, City of Pickstown, White Swan Community, Marty, Dante, Greenwood and Choteau Creek.

 Tribal Background of the Ihanktonwan Dakota Oyate or "People of the End village".

 The YST is a non- IRA Tribe.
 The General Council (all enrolled Tribal members 18 years of age and older) is the ultimate authority of the Tribe.
 The management known as Business and Claims Committee (B&CC) conducts day-to-day business of the Tribe.
 It consists of nine members who are elected every two years.